theobald-software/theobald-software.github.io/_includes/_content/en/tables/tables-and-fields.md

-The tab "Tables and Fields" contains of three main subsections:
+The tab *Tables and Fields* consists of three main subsections:
 - Tables
 - Fields
 - Preview